First World War centenary: France

 In France, the government carried out a policy of national remembrance.
-An early start was made in 2011 with the opening of Le Musée de la Grande Guerre in Meaux on Armistice Day.
+An early start was made in 2011 with the opening of Le Musée de la Grande Guerre ("The Museum of the Great War") in Meaux on Armistice Day.
 France set up an official board for the commemoration of the centenary under the name of Mission du Centenaire.

 A war memorial, entitled L'Anneau de la mémoire ("Ring of Memory"), was opened on 11 November 2014 in Ablain-Saint-Nazaire.
-It is the first major memorial in particular to list casualties alphabetically without regards to nationality or rank.
+It is the first major memorial to list casualties in alphabetical order without regards to nationality or rank.

-As part of the commemorations, the idea of a Paris Peace Forum was conceived by Justin Vaïsse and Pascal Lamy, and promoted by President Emmanuel Macron.
-The first edition was held from 11 to 13 November 2018 following an international-level military ceremony at the Arc de Triomphe, and went on to be held annually in the city during November.
-Over 70 heads of state and government participated in the 2018 commemorations.
+At the end of the commemorations, the first edition of the Paris Peace Forum, a concept initiated by Justin Vaïsse and Pascal Lamy and endorsed by President Emmanuel Macron, opened to mark the centenary of the 1918 armistice.
+Since then, the forum is held annually in November, opening on or around Armistice Day.